 Employers don't have the luxury to pay their workers whenever or however they please -- they're bound by certain federal and state laws.
 If your paycheck is late, it could affect your ability to pay bills and could cause a chain reaction of unfortunate events.
-Protect your rights by consulting with an experienced employment attorney near you.
+Protect your rights by consulting with an experienced wage and hour attorney near you.